HimesGroup/BMIN503_Final_Project/README.md

 - Horizontal-style deep learning model do not perform well
 - Single-style GRU model gives the best test results for all metrics, it can catch the multi-variate time-series signals during breath and make accurate predictions of airway pressure
 - AI-algorithm has the potential to be adopted in developing automatic ventilator which can reduce human workload

+# BMIN503/EPID600 Final Project

+This repository contains templates for your final written report and GitHub repository.
+Follow the instructions below to clone this repository, and then turn in your final project's code via a pull request to this repository.

+1. To start, **fork** this BMIN503_Final_Project repository.
+1. **Clone** the forked repository to your computer.
+1. Modify the files provided, add your own, and **commit** changes to complete your final project.
+1. **Push**/sync the changes up to your GitHub account.
+1. Create a **pull request** on this, the original BMIN503_Final_Project, repository to turn in your final project.

+Follow the instructions [here][forking] if you are unsure what the above steps mean.

+DUE DATE FOR FINAL VERSION: 12/10/21 11:59PM.
+This is a hard deadline.
+Turn in whatever you have by this date.